Nellie S. Johnson

 She had a long and distinguished record of public service in support of the advancement of minority concerns, the rights of workers, and equal opportunities for all people.
 As a leader of organized labor in the 1930s and 1940s, she was the first woman vice-president of the Minnesota Culinary Council and vice-president of Local 665 Hotel and Restaurant Employees Union.
 She was the first Black person elected to citywide office in Minneapolis when she won a seat on the Library Board in 1945.

 She also served on the Minnesota State University Board for eight years and the Minnesota State Colleges and Universities Board of Trustees.
-Johnson inspired one of the nameless bronze sculptures, titled "Shadow Spirits."
-The statues represent individuals who contributed to the development of Minneapolis and are symbolic of persons who disappeared or are omitted from the pages of our history.
+Johnson inspired one of the nameless bronze sculptures, "Shadow Spirits."
+The statues represent individuals who contributed to the development of Minneapolis and symbolize persons who disappeared or were omitted from our history pages.

 Johnson was a life member of the NAACP and the National Council of Negro Women; a member of the National Coalition of Labor Women, the National League of Women Voters, the D.F.L.
 Affirmative Action Commission, and the D.F.L.
 Feminist Caucus; a former board member of the Minneapolis Urban League, and recipient of the Urban League's Cecil E. Newman Humanitarian Award.
 She was married twice, to Clyde Stone for eight years and Lee Johnson for five years.
 Both marriages ended in divorce.
 Nellie Stone Johnson died on April 2, 2002; she was 96.